ryannix123/rocketchat-on-openshift/README.md

 # 🚀 RocketChat on OpenShift

-A no-nonsense guide to deploying RocketChat on Red Hat OpenShift using Helm.
+A guide to deploying RocketChat on Red Hat OpenShift using [RocketChat's official Helm chart](https://github.com/RocketChat/helm-charts).

 ## 🏝️ Getting a Free OpenShift Sandbox